dimikot/ent-framework/gitbook/advanced/database-schema-migrations.md

 ## Advanced: Use With pg-microsharding Library

-Overall, there are many popular alternatives to pg-mig when it comes to managing a single database with no sharding.
-But when it comes to migrating the entire cluster with multiple nodes, or working with microsharding, pg-mig starts shining.
+Overall, there are many popular alternatives to pg-mig for managing a single database without sharding.
+But when it comes to migrating an entire cluster with multiple nodes or working with microsharding, pg-mig shines.

 The recommended library to manage the microshards schemas is [pg-microsharding](https://www.npmjs.com/package/@clickup/pg-microsharding).
 To couple it with pg-mig, create the following before/after scripts: